jayghoshrao/dotfiles/README.md

 - Sometimes `zinit delete user/repo` and a shell restart will be required if specifications are changed in the .zshrc file
 - Neovim's packer compiles its config.
 So sometimes you'll have to do `:PackerCompile` to get things right.
 Mostly, I have autocmds setup to do this, but some edge cases don't trigger them
 - Neovim's packer might complain when installing plugins fails.
 Remove the plugin, PackerSync, then add, and PackerSync again should fix the issue
+- A negative of using a bare git repo in `~` is that new config files have to be manually added.